Optical Express: Financial history

 Accounts filed at Companies House for the calendar year 2011 reported a loss of £1.5 million, the previous year the company made a profit of nearly £6.9million.

 In November 2012, Optical Express closed a subsidiary with 83 stores placed into administration and 40 store closures.
 In December 2012, Optical Express said it would open 40 new sites as laser consultation/treatment centres in 2013, which it later went on to do.
 Landlords expressed dismay that this closure happened two days after quarterly rents were due.
 Optical Express said it was consolidating its retail portfolio to "focus resources on its flagship locations and online business".

-On 21 July 2013 Optical Express narrowly avoided being foreclosed by its lender Royal Bank of Scotland and Moulsdale averted administration by purchasing the bank's loans.

 1 October 2013: Accounts filed at Companies House show DCM (Optical Holdings) recorded a pre-tax loss of £15.1m in the 12 months to 29 December 2012, wider than the £1.5m loss in the prior year.
 Founder David Moulsdale unveiled the intention to appoint an administrator for DCM Optical Clinic and then buy back 16 of the 19 stores.

 Accounts filed for 27 December 2014 show a total revenue of £134m and an operating profit of £13m.

+In December 2017 Optical Express recorded a turnover of £101.9 million.
+In December 2019, the company recorded a turnover of £117.1 million and in 2020 recorded a turnover of £99.1 million with an operating profit of £20.8 million.

+2021 saw Optical Express record a turnover of £157.4 million during the year, pre-tax profits rose to £52.1m against £20.8m in the prior year.